Euphoric/Rimworld-EccentricsAngelsFaction/README.md

  - Pawns spawned by this faction are using Eccentric's Tech equipment
  - Pawns are always women
  - Can trade for Eccentric's Tech items at bases.
 No other faction will buy or sell those.
+ - Custom ideology structure to represent "The Eccentric" organization